 Roddy MacDonald Biography (Wikipedia)

 He was originally taught by John Hunter, tutor with the Inverness Boys Brigade Pipe Band, an ex-Cameron Highlander and veteran of the Somme.
 He was also influenced by George Gershwin through his school's music teacher.
-After the Boys Brigade, MacDonald played with the Inverness British Legion, Invergordon Distillery and British Caledonian Airways Pipe Bands.
+He later played with the Inverness British Legion, Invergordon Distillery and British Caledonian Airways pipe bands.
 He also played for many years with the Balmoral Highlanders showband in London and toured extensively with them under the direction of his lifelong friend and pipe major, Willie Cochrane.
-The piper in Scot Machine by Voyage, the song made the Top 20 UK list in 1978.
+In in 1978, UK Top 20 single Scotch Machine by Voyage featured MacDonald's piping.